balakarthikeyan/notes/wordpress.md

 - `Super Admin:` The profile that has access to the entire website, including network administrative features.
 - `Administrator:` The profile(s) that has all administrative privileges.
-- `Editor:` The profile(s) that can create, edit, publish theirs, and other users’ posts.
+- `Editor:` The profile(s) that can create, edit, publish theirs, and other users' posts.
 - `Author:` The profile(s) that can create, edit, publish their posts only.
 - `Contributor:` The profile(s) that can create, edit their posts but cannot publish them.
 - `Subscriber:` The profile(s) that can only manage their profiles.